pay-rails/pay/README.md

 ### Emails

-Emails can be enabled/disabled using the `send_emails` configuration option (enabled per default).
-When enabled, the following emails will be sent:
+Emails can be enabled/disabled using the `send_emails` configuration option (enabled by default).

+When enabled, the following emails will be sent when:

-- When a charge succeeded
+- A charge succeeded
-- When a charge was refunded
+- A charge was refunded
-- When a subscription is about to renew
+- A subscription is about to renew

 ## Billable API